openvinotoolkit/npu_plugin/sw_runtime_kernels/kernels/README.md

 ## Installation of binaries

-Built binaries copied to target directories automatically.
+Built binaries are copied to target directories automatically.
 To specify where we want to place the binaries, two options can be used:

 - [TARGET_BINARY_DIR=target-binary-dir](TARGET_BINARY_DIR=target-binary-dir)
   specifies where to place built .text & .data files (if any).
 Default is ${src-dir-path}/prebuild/act_shave_bin